3 Days Uncovering the

 Stay Another Day!

 If you’re not in a rush to get home – and who would be after this trip? – drive about two hours southeast of Lexington to mighty Mammoth Cave, the longest cave system in the world.
-That designation most people know, but few realize the significant contributions African American slave guides played in the exploration of the cave itself and the popularization of modern day cave tours.
+That designation most people know, but few realize the significant contributions African American guides played in the exploration of the cave itself and the popularization of modern day cave tours.

-As you explore the system’s dark, dramatic passages, you’ll learn how many of the cave’s first guides were slaves, who not only discovered large parts of previously unmapped areas that greatly expanded the cave’s footprint, but also became very popular guides thanks to their in-depth knowledge of the cave.
+As you explore the system’s dark, dramatic passages, you’ll learn how many of the cave’s first guides were enslaved, who not only discovered large parts of previously unmapped areas that greatly expanded the cave’s footprint, but also became very popular guides thanks to their in-depth knowledge of the cave.

 - Where to Play: Hidden River Cave, Kentucky Down Under, Lost River Cave, White Squirrel Brewery, National Corvette Museum, Beech Bend Park